 These faux animal furs take after the warmth and appearance of the real animals.
 You can expect the faux rabbit fur to feel so soft and ticklish to the skin.
 In comparison, the faux fox fur feels like brushes, stroking your skin softly.

 Luxury faux furs include faux mink fur, faux chinchilla fur, faux sable fur, faux beaver fur, and even faux leopard fur.
 As its name implies, these furs tend to be more expensive.
-Most of these types of faux furs are used as coats, rugs, etc.
+Most of these types of faux furs are used as coats and rugs.

-The types of faux furs can also vary depending on their length and softness.
+The types of faux furs can also vary depending on their tufting length and softness.
 These include long pile faux fur, medium pile faux fur, and short pile faux fur.
-These types of faux furs are known throughout the world.
-Some of these have been used as rugs, sheets, and outfits.

 What is Faux Fur and How Does it Feel?

 As its name implies, faux furs are made up of synthetic materials.
 At first, if your skin is not used to the touch of faux fur, it will feel itchy.
 This often happens when the type of faux fur is made up of poor-quality synthetic fibers.
-On the other hand, even if you are not used to the feel of faux fur, high-quality faux fur will feel soft and warm to the skin.
+On the other hand, high-quality faux fur will feel soft and warm to the skin.

 But what is faux fur quality?
 The difference between the quality faux fur and the poor-quality faux fur is easily noticeable.
 Quality faux fur, even when cleaned many times, will still maintain its feel and texture.
 It will also keep its silky-smooth feel.